alextim/astro-lib/packages/astro-sitemap/README.md

 ## Why astro-sitemap?

-There is already the official integration [@astrojs/sitemap](https://github.com/withastro/astro/tree/main/packages/integrations/sitemap) which works excellent.

-For what another one?
+Some of functionality from **astro-sitemap v0.2.2** became an update for the official integration [@astrojs/sitemap](https://github.com/withastro/astro/tree/main/packages/integrations/sitemap) from v0.1.2 to v0.2.0.

-The official integration has a functionality which is not enough in some cases.
+From now you can use the official integration in most cases.

-Key benefits of `astro-sitemap` integration:
+Shared functionality with the official **@astrojs/sitemap**:

 - Split up your large sitemap into multiple sitemaps by custom limit.
 - Ability to add sitemap specific attributes such as `changefreq`, `lastmod`, `priority`.
 - Final output customization via JS function (sync or async).
 - The most important: localization support.
 In a build time the integration analyses the pages urls for presence of locale signatures in paths to establish relations between pages.
+- Reliability: all config options are validated.

+**astro-sitemap** key extras:

+- More control on sitemap output:
+  - manage xml namespaces;
+  - `lastmod` format option;
+  - possibility to add a link to custom xsl.
 - Automatically creates a link to sitemap in `<head>` section of generated pages.
 - Flexible configuration: configure the integration with external config, astro.config or combine both.
-- Reliability: all config options are validated.

 ---